MACtion is back.

 As for Miami, the RedHawks were one of the most clutch teams a year ago, going 5-0 in one-score games.

 Bowling Green and Toledo open with their annual rivalry showdown and the Battle of the I-75 Trophy.
 The series is tied all-time at 40-40-4 and has been dominated as of late by Toledo, which has won nine of the last 10 meetings.

 But the Falcons scored the latest victory, winning 20-7 last season as 26-point underdogs to snap Toledo’s nine-game winning streak.
 This year, Bowling Green is once again a double-digit underdog at +19.

 The closest matchup according to sportsbooks is set to be between Central Michigan and Ohio.
 Both teams enter 2020 with questions at the QB position, with Ohio looking to replace three-year starter Nathan Rourke, while Central Michigan graduated Quinten Dormady who took over the spot after four games last year.

 The Chippewas started 2019 with David Moore before he was suspended for four games; his status is still unknown for 2020 until he can get cleared.
 That means Central Michigan could start true freshman Daniel Richardson.

-Michigan bettors will also have two other teams to watch, with Western Michigan visiting Akron and Eastern Michigan traveling to Kent State.
+Michigan sports betting will also have two other teams, with Western Michigan visiting Akron and Eastern Michigan traveling to Kent State.

 “Since these guys are starting late, you gotta go back and refresh yourself on these teams,” Avello said.
 “Some have a couple weeks under their belt and some longer.
 Some teams changed a little bit and the complexity and makeup are a little bit different.”